Pairing Good Lobster with the Best Wine

 Oysters

 All romance movies tell us that there is nothing that goes together as well as oysters and bubbly.
-Be sure to go for a dry, Brut Champagne, or a methode traditionnelle.
+Be sure to go for a dry, Brut Champagne or a Méthode Traditionnelle.
 Anything sweet won’t work quite as well.

 If you’re not a fan of bubbly, however, pair your oysters with any other bone-dry white – such as Sauvignon Blanc or Muscadet.